JavaScript Scroll Reveal Effect: Engage Users with Animated Content

 prefers-reduced-motion

-to replay. - CPU budget: keep simultaneous animations < ~12 elements; stagger others.
+.
+Review WCAG 2.1 guidance and A11y Project checklist. - CPU budget: keep simultaneous animations under ~12 elements; stagger the rest.

 Common Pitfalls (and Fixes)